 Stalls of exhibitors are very welcoming and filled with gourmet and artisanal products – much to be delighted about.
 Colmar Christmas Market is one of the brightest in Alsace, it also truly highlights the city’s architectural and historical heritage.

-What to do in Colmar during Christmas period?
+What to do in Colmar during Christmas?

 The magic of Christmas in Colmar starts with the fairy-tail atmosphere of Old Town being illuminated and decorated everywhere.
 Historic sites are sublimed by Christmas lights which, throughout this festive period, blend perfectly with exceptional lighting settings already in place to brighten Colmar’s patrimony.